bfeif/personal-website/content/posts/feature-engineering-with-latitude-and-longitude.md

 The goal of this article is to give a demontration of a few feature engineering techniques that use just latitude and longitude, comparing their predictive power on a Miami Home Sale Price Prediction problem.
 The structure is as follows:

 1. Miami home sale price prediction problem setup
-2. Discussion of feature-engineering techniques
+2. Feature engineering experiments
     1. Raw latitude and longitude
     2. Spatial density
     4. Geohash target encoding
     5. Combination of all features
-3. Extensions, Next Steps
+3. Discussion
+4. Conclusion

 Since the focus of this post is on feature-engineering, the model evaluation will be quite straightforward for the sake of brevity and clarity (i.e. no cross validation and no hyperparameter optimization).